 - Employer: Provide the name of the consulting firm, company or international NGO (usually a contractor to a Donor organization) that hired, monitored and paid you.

 - Donor (if applicable): Provide the name of the organization that provided funds to your employer for the project.
-Examples: USAID, World Bank, Asian Development Bank, EU, DFID.
+Examples: USAID, World Bank, Asian Development Bank, EU, DFID

 - Country location: Please, please, please provide the name of the country where you worked and resided while on assignment for a given project.
-If you were in more than one country, please do separate work/experience entries by location.
+If you were in more than one country, please separate work experience entries by location.
 (Please do not provide the address of your employer, we usually know it or can find it on the internet and it could be confused with your country location.)
 This refers to the applicants physical location while doing this work.

+In the US, most International Development sector organizations seem to prefer the longer, more detailed, chronological format resumes.
+This is quite different than the short one-page resumes that businesses in the private sector prefer.
+Before applying to international organizations, one should make sure that the CV/resume is internationalized.
+Countries should be shown all contact information, including educational entries and professional work entries.
 This very critical information should be in the main line of each professional work entry in your resume.
-To help you further, we invite you to view a sample resume, showing a variety of entries is available for various types of assignments or jobs, on my website, www.internationalink.net.
-The sample is not meant to be copied exactly but is simply intended to give ideas on how to present the various types of experience an applicant might have.
+To help you further, we invite you to view a sample resume showing a variety of entries available for various types of assignments or jobs, on my website at www.internationalink.net.
+This sample is not meant to be copied exactly but is simply intended to give ideas on how to present the various types of experience an applicant might have.

 I hope this article has been helpful to you and I assure you that if you put some of the above in practice, it will be helpful in getting you to be interviewed by that elusive hiring agent and on your way to your preferred assignments.